Pedro “PoP” Aguon’s World Famous Bread Pudding

 Directions for Custard Topping:

-1. Whip the eggs, butter, sugar, salt and 1 cup of milk in your blender or with an electric mixer.
+1. Whip the eggs, sugar, cornstarch, 1 cup of milk, butter, and salt in your blender or with an electric mixer.
 Meanwhile, in a heavy saucepan on low heat, warm the rest of your milk on a low setting (DO NOT SCALD your milk on a high setting).
 Gradually add your mixture into the warm milk and constantly stir, so your eggs will be tempered.
 Stir from the sides and bring to the middle of your saucepan to prevent lumping.

 2. Once the custard starts to thicken and bubble, cook to the desired consistency.
-PoP did not make his thick like Latiya.
+PoP did not make his custard thick like Latiya.
 He made it a little runny so it will seep into every nook and crevice of the bread pudding base.
 Remove from heat and add your vanilla extract.
-Cool for at least 15 minutes then pour the custard over the bread pudding base.
-Remove from the heat and add your vanilla extract.
 Cool for at least 15 minutes then pour the custard over the bread pudding base.
 Sprinkle the top with cinnamon and ENJOY.